 - Advanced Neuropsychology and Pediatric Psychology Services (ANPPS) is an outpatient specialty behavioral health center.
 Fellows provide outpatient-based evaluation and intervention services for a variety of pediatric, clinical health presenting problems.
 The patient population consists of children, adolescents, and young adults who are primarily BIPOC and white (predominantly non-Hispanic & non-Latinx) that reflect a myriad of multicultural identities.

-- Genesee Health System’s Neurodevelopmental Center of Excellence (NCE) is an assessment center that serves Genesee County children, adolescents and their families.
+- Genesee Health System’s Center for Children's Integrated Services (CCIS) is an assessment center that serves Genesee County children, adolescents and their families.
 Fellows provide neurodevelopmental assessment services for children with diverse clinical presentations (e.g., Autism Spectrum Disorder, Fetal Alcohol Spectrum Disorder, lead exposure via Flint water supply and other sources).
 The patient population consists of children and adolescents who reflect a myriad of multicultural identities.

 One fellow annually participates in activities at one of the following two sites: